Festive Sweets

 (tang yoo-ann)

-A desert consisting of sweet dumplings that are made from rice flour and water.
+Tang yuan is a desert consisting of sweet dumplings made from rice flour and water.
 The mixture is often dyed pink or yellow with food coloring (or left plain white) and shaped into balls.
-Then they’re boiled or deep-fried, and eaten with broth or—in this case—syrup made from water, ginger, sugar, and padan leaves.
-Tang yuan is commonly eaten during the Dōngzhì Festival.
-This is the Chinese Winter Solstice Festival (literally meaning “the extreme of winter”) which symbolizes togetherness and reunion going into the new year.
-It was celebrated on December 21, 2021.
-Also, tāng yuán sounds very similar to tuán yuán, which means “reunion.”
+Then they’re boiled or deep-fried, and eaten with broth or syrup made from water, ginger, sugar, and padan leaves.
+Tang yuan is commonly eaten during the Dōngzhì Festival (the Chinese Winter Solstice Festival, literally meaning “the extreme of winter”), symbolizing togetherness and reunion going into the new year.
+Tāng yuán also sounds similar to tuán yuán, which means “reunion.”
+In 2021, it was celebrated on December 21.

 Milk and Cookies